fadihboubati/country-info-finder/README.md

 - Migrate the database schema: `npx prisma migrate dev`

 #### Running the server
-- To start the server, run npm start or yarn start.
-By default, the server runs on port 3030.
+- To start the server, run `node index.js` or `yarn index.js` By default, the server runs on port 3030.

 #### Endpoints

 1. **Get all countries**

-    `GET /countries`
+    `GET api/countries`

     Returns a list of all countries, with the following fields: